pranavk99/Sales_Analysis_Template/README.md

 # Sales_Analysis_Template
 This is just a template for future use.
+This is inspired from Keith Galli.
+Checkout his Youtube video.